elephantscale/vault-consul-labs-answers/lab09/README.md

 ui = true
 ```

-* **NOTE** Although the listener stanza disables TLS (tls_disable = "true") for this tutorial, Vault should always be used with TLS in production to provide secure communication between clients and the Vault server.
+* **NOTE** Although the listener stanza disables TLS (tls_disable = "true") for this lab, Vault should always be used with TLS in production to provide secure communication between clients and the Vault server.
 It requires a certificate file and key file on each Vault host.

 * Within the configuration file, there are two primary configurations: